Introduction

 Payment Terms

-If there is likely to be any difficulty in your meeting our normal payment terms, we are happy to hold an amount of money against future invoices we render to you.
-Please let us know if you wish us to discuss this possibility further.
+If there is likely to be any difficulty in your meeting our normal payment terms, we are happy to hold an

-In the event that we find it necessary to commence legal proceedings against you for recovery of debts owing to us, and our claim is successful, we further reserve the right to collect from you attorneys’ fees incurred by us in those proceedings.
+In the event that we find it necessary to commence legal proceedings against you for recovery of debts

 Holding Your Money

-On the rare occasion we receive money from you or for you other than by way of payment of fees or disbursements, this money will be held for you in trust in a client account separate from any business accounts.
+On the rare occasion we receive money from you or for you other than by way of payment of fees or

 Any interest earned on moneys held for you in the client account will belong to us.

-Papers, Documents and Files
+Electronic and Paper Files

 In the interests of storage space, we reserve the right to destroy any file at any time thereafter.
 If you wish us to retain files for a longer period, you should advise us of this.
 We reserve the right to make a charge for the continued storage of those files.

-In so far as our files contain copies of correspondence between you and us, of other papers that we may have sent to you, and of correspondence between ourselves and other professionals, together with our own internal file notes and paperwork, they are our own property.
+have sent to you, and of correspondence between ourselves and other professionals, together with our own internal file notes and paperwork, they are our own property.

 However, should you wish to transfer any matters from us to another advisor, we are happy to make copies of all relevant parts of our files for you, on the understanding that you have agreed to pay for any unbilled work completed before the transfer and that you are up to date with payment of our other invoices.
+We reserve the right to levy a reasonable charge for copying significant quantities of materials when transferring matters to another advisor.

 Duration of Instructions and Termination

 We expect to continue to act in any matter on which we have accepted instructions from you until the matter is completed.
-Either of us may terminate our engagement, either generally or in relation to a specific matter, by giving appropriate notice.
+Either of us may terminate our engagement, generally or in relation to a specific matter, by giving appropriate notice.
 We will not normally do so unless a conflict of interest arises or we consider that for any other good reason it would not be in your best interests for the firm to continue to represent you.

 We also reserve the right to decline to act further if payment of our account is not made in accordance with our normal terms of business.
 In such an event, we will send you a schedule of the matters on which we have been acting for you and render a final invoice for fees and disbursements incurred up to termination and for any work we are required to do in relation to those matters after termination.